veganaize/closure-compiler/FAQ.md

 This difference is highly likely to lead to bugs, so by default we just forbid it outright.

 EcmaScript 5 standardized the behavior to allow trailing commas, and the latest releases of the major browser vendors support it.
-The Closure Compiler can accept and generate EcmaScript 5 code, however as significant number of older browsers are still in use, it is not the default.
+The Closure Compiler can accept and generate EcmaScript 5 code (with `--language_in=ES5` or `--language_in=ES5_STRICT`), however as significant number of older browsers are still in use, it is not the default.

 ### I get "invalid property id" errors.
 But it works on Firefox!